engineerjoe440/stanley-solutions-blog/content/giving-up-on-low-level-linux-audio.md

 <img src="https://i.imgur.com/ruxU5.png" width="100%" alt="seems about right...">

+> If you don't get the joke about their missing text, think about it... silence... there *should* be words, but there's
+> not... it's quiet when there clearly should be sound.

 I'm sick of trying to figure out which device I should use, and how to plumb it through the rest of my system.
 It's a constant uphill battle with ALSA.
 I'm calling it quits.